 You probably made a mistake.

-You were searching for enlightenment and the answers to the most troubling and profound questions concerning the perilous state of the human condition in the early 21st century - in 30 words or less.
+You were searching for deep and meaningful insights into to the most troubling and profound questions concerning the perilous state of the human condition in the early 21st century - in 30 words or less.

-Wrong place - try the back of your favorite cereal packet instead.
+Wrong place - try the back of your favorite cereal packet - or twitter.

 This site is dedicated to my ramblings on a variety of topics.
 All of which probably amount to a hill of beans.